MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 Uninstall-Module -Name DockerMsftProvider
 ```

-### STEP 3: Cleanup Docker data and default network components from your system
+### STEP 3: Cleanup Docker data and system components
-Next, remove Docker's default networks, so that their configuration won't stick around on your system once Docker is gone:
+Remove Docker's default networks, so that their configuration won't stick around on your system once Docker is gone:
 ```
 Get-HNSNetwork | Remove-HNSNetwork
 ```

-Also, open an elevated PowerShell session and run the following command to remove Docker's program data from your system:
+Remove Docker's program data from your system:
 ```
 Remove-Item "C:\ProgramData\Docker" -Recurse
 ```
+You may also want to remove the Windows optional features associated with Docker/containers on Windows.
+At a minimum, this includes the "Containers" feature, which is automatically enabled on any Windows 10 or Windows Server 2016 when Docker is installed.
+It may also include the Hyper-V feature, which is automatically enabled on Windows 10 when Docker is installed, but must be explicitly enabled on Windows Server 2016.
+> **Important note:** [The Hyper-V feature](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) is a general virtualization feature that enables much more than just containers!
+Before disabling the Hyper-V feature, make sure there are no other virtualized components on your system that require it!
+For example, you probably don't want to disable the Hyper-V feature if you have any virtual machines on your system that are running using Hyper-V.

+#### ***Steps to remove Windows features on Windows 10:***
+- Go to **"Control Panel" > "Programs" > "Programs and Features" > "Turn Windows features on or off"** on your Windows 10 machine
+- Find the name of the feature/s you would like to disable--in this case, **"Containers"** and (optionally) **"Hyper-V"**
+- Uncheck the box next to the name of the feature you would like to disable
+- Click **"OK"**

+#### ***Steps to remove Windows features on Windows Server 2016:***

 ### STEP 4: Reboot your system
 From an elevated PowerShell session, run: